The White Robed Monks of St. Benedict

 Please forgive the somewhat formal tone of this letter.
 My intention is to clarify our possible working ministerial relationship and to maintain sacramental integrity within the sprit of compassion.

-The White Robed Monks of St. Benedict (WRBs) serve those who generally no longer find Roman Church Law, specifically, and to a lesser extent institutional religion, in general, a relevant issue in their personal lives.
-(Some of these people may be known as Contemporary Catholics.)
+Contemporary Catholics.)
 Yet, these people appreciate the sacraments and spiritual life.
-A goal of the WRBs is to be present to the laity and offer them what they seek, without question, in the spirit of compassion and non-judgment.
-The WRBs' appreciation of Christ is that he never turned anyone away who sincerely came to him seeking his assistance.
+A goal of the WRMOSB is to be present to the laity and offer them what they seek, without question, in the spirit of compassion and non-judgment.
+The WRMOSB's appreciation of Christ is that he never turned anyone away who sincerely came to him seeking his assistance.

 Some Catholic clergy (bishops, priests, deacons) in transition wish to continue their priestly ministry.
-They do not have an ecclesial context within which to function, some being without a bishop others wishing to serve in a spiritual rather than institutional context.
-(Some may question the sacramental integrity of their ministerial functioning if they serve others sacramentally without episcopal acknowledgement, given the historical sacramental bond between deacon/priest and bishop.)
-The WRBs offer three types of incardination: Regular (explained below), In Pectore and Sub Rosa Incardination for those serving in another public venue (such as Rent-a-Priest) wherein regular public incardination status with the WRBs might bring political or other type of difficulty to the petitioner.
+They do not have an ecclesial context within which to function, some being without a bishop wishing to serve in a spiritual rather than an institutional context.
+The WRMOSB offer three types of incardination: Regular (explained below),

-- Upon incardination (or licensure), the Bishop-Abbot would grant you faculties to serve sacramentally within the context of the WRBs and, by implied episcopal consent, in emergencies as needed.
+1. Upon incardination (or licensure), the Bishop-Abbot would grant you faculties to serve sacramentally within the context of the WRMOSB and, by implied episcopal consent, in emergencies as needed.
 Besides satisfying questions of sacramental integrity, such documentation also satisfies pastors of churches asking for clergy certification when a cleric ministers in their church.
 Many Protestant and all Unitarian Churches are open for our use.
 Some ask for clergy certification (not wanting "mail-order" ministers officiating in their places of worship).
 In that the White Robed Monks of St. Benedict serve all without question, clerics receive implied faculties to celebrate liturgies in all Eastern and Western Rites.
 Please refer to Synopsis: Incardination Process for specific incardination procedures.

-- Our relationship would be that of equals, our roles differing as to function.
+4. Our relationship would be that of equals, our roles differing as to function.
 We are ministers of The Word.
 We serve the People of God.
 As a bishop, I am your servant as well.
 My wish is that we are present to one another for support and guidance for the benefit of those whom we serve, ourselves and our families.
-I ask for no promise or vow of obedience to me as a bishop.
+I ask for no promise or vow of obedience to me as bishop.
 As a monk, I ask us to listen to the Lord, speaking to us as He may.
 We are being obedient when we are listening through (ob + audiens) our perceptions (illusions), beliefs (delusions), and stories (allusions).

-- If you wish to meet and/or discuss further, please contact me directly either by phone (USA: 415-292-3228) or by e-mail to Father Abbot.
+7. If you wish to meet and/or discuss further, please contact me directly either by phone (USA: 415-292-3228) or by e-mail to Father Abbot.

 Synopsis: Incardination Process